Justas Lasickas

-Justas Lasickas (born 6 October 1997) is a Lithuanian professional footballer who plays as a right-back or a winger for Slovenian PrvaLiga club Olimpija Ljubljana and the Lithuanian national team.
+Justas Lasickas (born 6 October 1997) is a Lithuanian professional footballer who plays as a right-back or winger for Croatian Football League club Rijeka and the Lithuania national team.

 Club career

 Lasickas debuted with Žalgiris Vilnius in 2014.
-He had also played for Žalgiris Vilnius-2.
+He had also played for the team's reserves in the Lithuanian second division.

-In summer 2017 he was loaned out to newly-promoted Serbian SuperLiga side Zemun.
+In summer 2017, he was loaned out to newly-promoted Serbian SuperLiga side Zemun.
 He debuted in the 2017–18 Serbian SuperLiga on 5 August 2017, in a game against Radnički Niš.
 Lasickas scored his first SuperLiga goal in the seventh round, in a home game against Bačka on 26 August 2017.

 After playing with Jagiellonia Białystok in Poland for one season, he returned to Serbia in June 2019 and signed with Voždovac.

 In May 2022, Lasickas joined Slovenian PrvaLiga side Olimpija Ljubljana.
 He made his league debut for Olimpija on 24 July 2022 against Tabor Sežana in a 1–0 away win.